ericfuerstenberg/crypto-trailing-dca/README.md

-# crypto-trailing-stop
+# crypto-trailing-dca
 Implements dynamic, trailing stop loss functionality.
-Designed to be utilized in either “buy-mode” to create a dollar cost average (DCA) strategy that capitalizes on short-term down swings or “sell-mode” to maximize profits by executing an exit strategy based on predefined take-profit thresholds and trailing stop losses.
+Designed to be utilized in either “buy-mode” to create a dollar cost average (DCA) strategy that capitalizes on short-term down swings or “sell-mode” to maximize profits by executing a hybrid-DCA exit strategy based on predefined take-profit thresholds and trailing stop losses.

 ## Installation